AIMultipleAIMultiple

 4. AI-powered insider threat detection

-Not all threats come from the outside; malicious insiders or compromised internal accounts can be equally dangerous.
+Not all threats originate from the outside; malicious insiders or compromised internal accounts can pose equally significant dangers.
 AI-based user and entity behavior analytics (UEBA) systems help detect insider threats by establishing a baseline of normal employee behavior and then alerting on abnormal activities.

-This might include unusual file access patterns, large data downloads, accessing systems one never uses, or escalating privileges without reason.
+This might include unusual file access patterns, large data downloads, accessing systems that are rarely used, or escalating privileges without justification.
 AI can sift through vast amounts of log data across the organization to pinpoint these subtle warning signs that a user account may be misused or a trusted insider might be exfiltrating data.

 Real-life example: UEBA-powered SIEM platform and Golomt Bank

 Using cloud-native Securonix SIEM with built‑in UEBA analytics, Golomt Bank replaced a traditional rule-based SIEM with a behavior‑based monitoring platform.
-This shift gave the security team unified visibility across on‑prem, cloud, and hybrid environments, as well as powerful context on user behavior.4
+This shift provided the security team with unified visibility across on-premises, cloud, and hybrid environments, as well as powerful context on user behavior.4

 Securonix’s claim of impact:

-• False positives dropped by approximately 60%, reducing noise and improving alert quality.
+• False positives were reduced by approximately 60%, resulting in less noise and improved alert quality.

 • Incident investigation times improved by 40%, enabling faster triage and response.

-• Analysts saw a reduction from ~1,500 raw alerts per day to under 200 vetted events, allowing focus on genuine threats rather than duplicated or benign activity.
+• Analysts observed a reduction from ~1,500 raw alerts per day to under 200 vetted events, enabling a focus on genuine threats rather than duplicated or benign activity.

 5. AI in IoT and OT security

 The Internet of Things (IoT) and Operational Technology (OT) environments (like industrial control systems, smart factories, and utilities) present unique security challenges.
-These systems involve a wide array of devices and sensors with complex or non-standard traffic patterns, and many run legacy or unpatched software.
+These systems encompass a diverse array of devices and sensors with complex or non-standard traffic patterns, and many operate legacy or unpatched software.

 Real-life example: Smart-city deployment and AI-enhanced IoT sensors